nknorg/nMobile/README.md

-# nMobile - the world's most secure private and group messsenger
+# nMobile - the world's most secure private and group messenger

 “The decisions we make about communication security today will determine the kind of society we live in tomorrow.”
                                  — Dr. Whitfield Diffie, co-creator of public key cryptography and advisor to NKN